Vaddukoddai

-Vaddukoddai (வட்டுக்கோட்டை, වඩුකෝඩයි) (also spelt Vatukotai, Vaddukkoddai) is small but important town in the minority Sri Lankan Tamil dominated Jaffna peninsula of Sri Lanka.
-This place famous to Cultural Dances & Hindu rituals.
+Vaddukoddai (வட்டுக்கோட்டை, වඩුකෝඩයි) (also spelt Vatukotai, Vaddukkoddai) is small but an important town in the minority Sri Lankan Tamil dominated Jaffna Peninsula of Sri Lanka.
+This place is famous for cultural dances and Hindu rituals.

 It became prominent with the founding of Asia’s first modern university level collegiate known as Batticotta Seminary by the American Missionaries from New England in 1823.

 Demography

 Most of the residents of the village are Sri Lankan Tamils, with the majority being Hindus and a few Christians.
 As of 2007, due to the effects of the Sri Lankan civil war the actual number of residents is unknown.